frankfulness/vue-pocs/POC-Breakdown.md

 # 🏎️ II.
 PrimeVue + Tailwind

 1. Immediately noticeable how much better/clearer the documentation is than Quasar.
+But it is still lacking in some areas and is confusing on which to follow.
+There is a primevue.org documentation then tailwind.primevue.org documentation and they are different.
 2. Easy to setup, install TailwindCSS and quickly configure the Vue app.
-3.
-4.
-5.
-6.
-7.
-8.
+3. While adding components we ended up needing to keep adding different plug-ins to make components work.
+(Example: I needed to add Zod and PrimeVue Forms in order for a switch toggle to work.
+4. Treeshaking and auto-import is very clunky and not self explanatory.
+You need to install a plug-in for it and it sometimes works.
+(I still needed to manually import some components. <https://primevue.org/autoimport/>
+5. Even in unstyled I was fighting styling which should not be a thing.
+Sometimes the components used their own styling and wouldn't take tailwind styling (for example the table did not like trying to change background colors).
+Inconsistent.

 # 🏁 III.
 Radix + Tailwind